electron/electron/docs/api/desktop-capturer.md

 Gets all desktop sources.

-**Note:** There is no garuantee that the size of `source.thumbnail` is always the same as the `thumnailSize` in `options`.
+**Note:** There is no garuantee that the size of `source.thumbnail` is always the same as the `thumnbailSize` in `options`.
 It also depends on the scale of the screen or window.

 ## Source